mialkin/docs/csharp/concurrency/synchronization primitives/spinlock and spinwait.md

 A `SpinLock` makes the most sense when writing your own reusable synchronization constructs.
 Even then, a spinlock is not as useful as it sounds.
 It still limits concurrency.
 And it wastes CPU time doing *nothing useful*.
 Often, a better choice is to spend some of that time doing something *speculative* — with the help of `SpinWait`.

+> Spinlocks are only useful in places where anticipated waiting time is shorter than a quantum (read: milliseconds) and preemption doesn't make much sense (e.g. kernel objects aren't available).<sup>1</sup>

 ## `SpinWait`

 `SpinWait` helps you write lock-free code that spins rather than blocks.
 It works by implementing safeguards to avoid the dangers of resource starvation and priority inversion that might otherwise arise with spinning.